 What Is Mindfulness?

-My husband and I moved to Maine to open a healthy café.
-Last year, we had a chance to open a scaled-down version in Bangor Library, where the price would have been ideal for a small new business.
+My husband (Rob) and I moved to Maine December 2017 to open a plant-based, health café.
+By May 2018, we had a chance to open a scaled-down version in Bangor Library.
+The price would have been ideal for a small new business.
 We spent hours working on our proposal, menu, presentation, and business plan.
 But something didn’t “feel” right.
-After deep introspect, we realized it was too great of a compromise.
-Regardless of an amazing price, our menu would have been limited.
+After deep introspect, we realized it was too great of a compromise for our vision.
+Regardless of an amazing price, our menu and the ambiance would have been limited.
 We were also questioned about possibly compromising our menu by adding meat if need be.
-We didn’t sacrifice all we did to get here, just to compromise our values and dream.
+We didn’t sacrifice everything to move, just to compromise our values and dream.
 After a month of intense research and effort, we backed out of the process.
 There’s an ideal situation waiting for us elsewhere.

-Last month, we chanced upon a house that was an amazing deal, with amenities not on our normal house/cafe list: a heated cabin, mother-in-law house, a pool, a jacuzzi, clean garage, parking, and acreage with a lot of trees.
-(Did I mention a heated cabin!?!)
+In May 2019, we chanced upon an amazing house with amenities not on our house/cafe list: a heated cabin, mother-in-law house, a pool, jacuzzi, clean garage, parking, acreage with a lot of trees, and a great price.
+(Did I mention it had a heated cabin!?!)
 It was on a busy road, which is ideal for our café being on the same property as our house—criteria on our house/café list.
 It had decent parking for a business… only a few spaces, but it was still a parking lot.
-As with the prior year, something didn’t “feel” right… when we analyzed our feelings without judgement, the location wasn’t perfect for a café, despite the house being perfect.
-We didn’t move here to buy a house, we moved to open a café.
-We passed on it and continue to search for an ideal location.
+As with the prior year, something didn’t “feel” right… when we analyzed our feelings without judgement, the location wasn’t perfect for a café.
+We didn’t move to Maine to buy a house; we moved to open a café.
+We passed on our offer and continue our search.

-- Know what you want and make your actions align with that dream.
-Rob and I obsess and constantly talk about our future.
-We know when a life change event will move us forward, when it will only be a lateral, or when it’s too great of a compromise.
+Know what you want and align your actions with that dream.
+Rob and I obsess over our future and constantly share our thoughts.
+We know when a life change event moves us forward, when it’s only a lateral move, or when it’s too great of a compromise.

 How Can You Practice It?

 Notice it’s called a “practice” and not perfection?
 Unless it’s your goal, you don’t have to be a monk, nor does your practice require twisted body positions.
-Practice, practice, practice… the more you do it, the easier it gets.
+Practice, practice, practice… the more you do, the easier it gets.
 Trust me.

-- It’s gratitude to Rob for moving my towel closest to the shower when I get in every morning.
-Now I don’t have to stretch to reach it… I do the same for him.
+I’m grateful to my husband for moving my towel on the towel rack, so I don’t have to stretch for it… I do the same for him.
 The “little things” mean more than we think.

-Pick 1-2 items from this article to work on each month.
-Don’t try to master these tips in a short time, nor all of them at once.
-Over-achieving is the opposite of being Mindful and only sets you up for failure.
+In closing, pick 1-2 items from this article to work on each month.
+Don’t try to master all these tips in a week.
+Over-achievement is the opposite of Mindfulness.
+It only sets you up for failure.